Jeiel0rbit/auto-update-script/README.md

 The script will:

-1. Detect if running on Termux or supported Linux.
+1. Detect if running on supported Linux.

 2. Perform a dry-run simulation of update and upgrade commands.